ligui121/Automatic-Posture-Detection-for-Autonomous-Vehicles/README.md

 ## 🙏 Acknowledgments

 We thank our professors for their invaluable guidance, and the support of our families and peers throughout the project.
+All team members contributed equally to data collection, modeling, experimentation, and writing.
 ---